-After the description of the Hungarian situation in the preceding sections, I wish to add a few personal comments.
-A number of the first readers of the manuscript of this study asked the same question: why do I not discuss the antecedents of the U-turn?
-Why do I not reveal the causes of the reversal?
+After the description of the Hungarian situation in the preceding section, I wish to add a few personal comments.
+A number of the first readers of the manuscript of this study asked the same question: why do I not discuss the antecedents of the U-turn, why do I not reveal the causes of the reversal?

-I realize that there were several important factors behind the reversal: the grave mistakes made by the governments and the political parties functioning within and outside the parliament between 1990 and 2010, the spread of corruption, the trauma caused by the appearance of mass unemployment, the increase of social inequality, and the disappointment of a large proportion of the population after the high expectations brought by the change of system.
-The maturation of democracy is a long historical process, and Hungary has only just begun.
+I realize that there were several important factors at work here: the grave mistakes made by the governments between 1990 and 2010 and the political parties functioning within and outside the parliament, the spread of corruption, the trauma caused by the appearance of mass unemployment, the increase of social inequality and the disappointment of a large proportion of the population after the high expectations brought by the change of system.
+It takes a long historical process for democracy to mature, and Hungary has only just begun that learning process.

-I also know that if the causes are to be explained, we must go further back than 1990, to the time of the change of system.
-We would have to dig deeper into the final period of Hungarian socialism, which the West called "goulash-communism", when the population became accustomed to the paternalism of a heavy-handed regime.
+I also know that if the causes are to be explained, we must go further back that 1990, to the time of the change of system.
+We would have to dig deeper, into the final period of Hungarian socialism, which the West called "goulash-communism", when the population became accustomed to the heavy-handed but paternalistic regime.

-An even deeper, older layer of historical memory which shapes today's way of thinking is the nationalist, racist, anti-Semitic ideology of the autocracy of the Horthy period of 1919 to 1945, with its foreign policy that prioritized the revision of the unjust dismemberment of the country after the First World War, turning Hungary into a loyal ally-to the bitter end-of Hitler.
+An even deeper, older layer of historical memory which shapes today's way of thinking is the nationalist, racist, anti-semitic ideology of the autocracy of the Horthy period between 1919 and 1945, with its foreign policy which prioritized the revision of the unjust dismemberment of the country after the First World War, turning Hungary into a loyal ally-to the bitter end-of Hitler.
 And we could go on digging ever deeper, investigating contradictory historical traditions that reach back over centuries.

 It is not my habit to deal with very complex issues in one or two paragraphs.
 I prefer to say quite frankly to the reader: do not expect from me here, in this paper, a discussion of the antecedents of the present regime.
 The answer to my readers' question would require at the very least another separate study, certainly no shorter than the present paper.
-The best person to write such an article would be a competent Hungarian historian, familiar with political philosophy, political science, and economics, who has a profound knowledge of the past and a keen interest in the present; somebody like Tony Judt, whose books and essays are well known to the American intelligentsia and to many other readers throughout the world.
+The best person to write such an article would be a competent Hungarian historian, familiar with political philosophy, political science and economics, who has a profound knowledge of the past and a keen interest in the present; somebody like Tony Judt, whose books and essays are well known to the American intelligentsia and to many other readers throughout the world.